0xMF/emacs.d/README.md

 [README](README_Purcell.md) (archived here since July 2020).

 # Warning
+Purcell's `emacs.d` repo proved dependable (logically consistent and remarkably stable) over the years I used it.
+The eye-candy features Purcell keeps adding to his `emacs.d` setup has made Emacs truly a delight that I enjoy using.
+Thanks Steve!
+If you are new to Purcell's setup, read his [README](README_Purcell.md) (archived here since July 2020).

 Unlike Purcell whose `emacs.d` repo is dependable, this repo may be the exact opposite.
 I often use `git push -f` to my publicly available repos.
 I want a linear git commit history without needless